Strong convergence of Kleinian groups: the cracked eggshell: Algebraic convergence

 Using this Claim, we will describe the behavior of a sequence of simple closed curves with bounded length in a sequence of metrics that degenerates.

-\begin{lemma} Let $\{m_n\}$ be a sequence of metrics on a closed surface $S$.
-Let $F\subset S$ be an essential subsurface such that the restrictions of the $\{m_n\}$ to $F$ converge to a geodesic lamination $L$ (in the sense of Section \ref{withboundary}).
+\begin{lemma} Let $\{m_n\}$ be a sequence of hyperbolic metrics on a closed surface $S$.
+Let $F\subset S$ be an incompressible subsurface such that the restrictions of the $\{m_n\}$ to $F$ converge to a geodesic lamination $L$ (in the sense of Section \ref{withboundary}) that fills $F$.
 Let $\{ c_n\}$ be a sequence of simple closed curves on $S$ such that $\{ \ell_{m_n}(c_n)\}$ is a bounded sequence and that $\{ c_n\}$ intersects $S(L)$ for $n$ large enough.
 Extract a subsequence such that $\{c_n\}$ converges in the Hausdorff topology to a geodesic lamination $C$.
 Then $L$ is a sublamination of $C$. \end{lemma}

-\begin{proof} Using the cut and paste construction described above, we get a sequence of simple closed curves $\{ e_n\subset S(L)\}$ with $\ell_{m_n}(e)\leq 2 \ell_{m_n}(c)+\ell_{m_n}(\partial\overline{S(L)})$ and $i(e,c)\leq i(c,\partial\overline{S(L)})$.
+\begin{proof} Using the cut and paste construction described above, we get a sequence of simple closed curves $\{ e_n\subset S(L)\}$ with $\ell_{m_n}(e_n)\leq 2 \ell_{m_n}(c_n)+\ell_{m_n}(\partial\overline{S(L)})$ and $i(e_n,c_n)\leq i(c_n,\partial\overline{S(L)})$.
 Consider a sequence $\{ u_n\}$ converging to $0$ such that the sequence $\{u_n e_n\}\subset{\cal ML}(S(L))$ converges to a measured geodesic lamination $\lambda$.
-By Claim \ref{limit}, the support of $\lambda$ is a sublamination of $C$.\\
+By Claim \ref{limit}, the support of $\lambda$ is a sublamination of $C$.